gwendall/way.js/README.md

 Duplicates a DOM element for each of the values it can loop through in a way.js' passed data.
 Notes:
-- Repeat blocks automatically set the appropriate scope to its child elements.
+- Repeat blocks automatically set the appropriate scope to their child elements.
 - On each loop, "$$key" corresponds to the key of the current element looped.

 Having this: